-- they do not have access.
-EMS agencies should use the information within EMResource to help inform patient destination decisions to ensure that all patients receive the appropriate care quickly and effectively. - 12.3.8 A full listing of EMResource status types, policies, and procedures in TSA-E can be found in Annex E: TSA-E EMResource Policies & Procedures. - 12.3.9 A facility relinquishing stroke designation shall provide 30 days advance notice to the DSHS Department, NCTTRAC, EMS providers and facilities which customarily transfer-out and/or transfer-in stroke patients. - 12.3.10 A designated facility must provide written notification of a temporary event or decision impacting the ability of a stroke facility to comply with designation requirements to maintain the current designation status, or to increase the stroke facilities capabilities that affect the region.
-The notice shall be provided as soon as possible within 24 hours to the EMS providers, healthcare facilities to which it customarily transfers-out and/or transfers-in stroke patients, NCTTRAC and the DSHS Department. - 12.3.11 Designated stroke facilities failing to meet and /or maintain critically essential criteria, as outlined by the State of Texas and the accrediting agency (TJC, DNV-GL, etc.) shall provide notification about such failings within five days to the NCTTRAC, the DSHS office, regional EMS and other healthcare facilities (from which it receives and to which it transfers stroke patients) through EMResource. - 12.3.12 Currently, there is no certification for pediatric stroke facilities.
-Cook Children's Medical Center and Children's Health Dallas are both regional pediatric hospitals with a stroke program that meets subspecialty and imaging capability to manage strokes in patients under the age of 18 years old.
+- 12.3.8.1 Reflects the current status of a facility's ability to provide NeuroIR services.
+Can only be updated by Level I and II designated facilities.
+Should be updated as needed. - 12.3.9 A facility relinquishing stroke designation shall provide 30 days advance notice to the DSHS Department, NCTTRAC, EMS providers and facilities which customarily transfer-out and/or transfer-in stroke patients. - 12.3.9.1 The facility is responsible to continue providing stroke care services and ensure that stroke care continuity for the region remains in place for the 30 days following the notice of relinquishing its stroke designation. - 12.3.10 A designated facility must provide written notification of a temporary event or decision impacting the ability of a stroke facility to comply with designation requirements to maintain the current designation status, or to increase the stroke facilities capabilities that affect the region.
+The notice shall be provided as soon as possible within 24 hours to the EMS providers, healthcare facilities to which it customarily transfers-out and/or transfers-in stroke patients, NCTTRAC and the DSHS Department. - 12.3.11 Designated stroke facilities failing to meet and /or maintain critically essential criteria, as outlined by the State of Texas and the accrediting agency (TJC, DNV-GL, etc.) shall provide notification about such failings within five days to the NCTTRAC, the DSHS office, regional EMS, and other healthcare facilities (from which it receives and to which it transfers stroke patients) through EMResource. - 12.3.12 Currently, there is no certification for pediatric stroke facilities.
+Cook Children's Medical Center and Children's Health Dallas are regional pediatric hospitals with a stroke program that meets subspecialty and imaging capability to manage strokes in patients under 18 years old.